thoughtbot/maintaining-open-source-projects/book/02-community.md

 # Community

-An active community is the most valuable asset for an open source project, but like code itself, it can also be its biggest liability.
-A community that grows quickly can get out of hand, making it harder for you to keep organized and keep up with.
-Questions and feature requests may begin queueing up.
-While you participate in one thread, you might lose track of what is being discussed in another.
-You may soon find it difficult to determine where you should be focusing your attention.
+An active community is the most valuable asset for an open source project.
+But like the code itself, it can also be one of its biggest liabilities.
+A community that grows quickly can get out of hand, making it harder for you to stay organized and keep up with.
+Questions and feature requests could begin queueing up.
+While participating in one thread, you could lose track of what's being discussed in another.
+When everything is combined you may find it very difficult to determine where you should be focusing your attention.

 In this chapter we describe practices that will help maintain a healthy signal-to-noise ratio, keeping everyone’s expectations in check.